NuevoFoundation/workshops/content/english/pygame-pong/activity-5.md

 ---

 # Activity 5
 Great progress so far!
-Now lets make use of a variable to control the font value.
+Now let's make use of a variable to change the font of the text in the game.

 In this activity, you need to apply the knowledge about variables you learnt in Python basics.